 So let's say you're looking at roundtrip flights from Minneapolis-St. Paul (MSP) to Las Vegas (LAS) on Google Flights and you see a good deal for $157 roundtrip.
 Little do you know, there's only one ticket remaining at that price.

-So when you go back an hour – or even just a few minutes – later and find that price is gone, it’s not because Delta is tracking your searches.
+So when you go back an hour – or even just a few minutes – later and find that price is gone, it's not because Delta is tracking your searches.
 That cheapest ticket likely just sold.
+Or Delta decided to pull it.

 If you really want to know how to find cheap flights, you need to know the facts.